Back to school

 Why did Winnie and George and Edgar and Venus and Stevie go to school?
 Winnie and Venus might have taught school for a few years (although who knows), but with marriage the only widely available career for women, they certainly didn’t go to get rich.
 Stevie was probably headed back to the farm.
 George was going into the factories, where no education is required, and Edgar was the only one who actually needed the education he got.
 And yet, if they learned what was in their books, they came out of their schools with a fine liberal education – able to recite bits of Virgil, diagram sentences, write political essays, quote Emerson, with enough algebra to build a barn and enough trigonometry to go to college.
 And for the most part, it got them nothing – indeed, it cost their parents days of desperately needed labor.

 Except, that it didn’t get them nothing – the benefits were not remunerative, but communal.
 They were competent citizens.
-Quoting Virgil may have been of no actual use to a farmwife in rural Maine except this – that she knew she could, that she could teach Latin to her children were she to go west, far from schools, that she would have in her head forever the story of the founding of Rome, alongside Emerson on “Compensation,” “Barbara Freitchie” and the history of the rulers of England.
+Quoting Virgil may have been of no actual use to a farmwife in rural Maine except this – that she knew she could.
+And that she could teach Latin to her children were she to go west, far from schools. that she would have in her head forever the story of the founding of Rome, alongside Emerson on “Compensation,” “Barbara Freitchie” and the history of the rulers of England.
 We can quibble with what she knew – suggest that the history she learned might have better included different stories, that there are better poems.
 She would live her life in a community that had, if it had nothing else, a library, able to read fluently and enjoy when she had a few minutes alone.
 What we cannot argue with, I think is the value that communities found in education in these times was that education had value for its own sake, in creating educated citizens.

 Despite the fact that that education cost people something, they went on providing it, because it was right, because farmwives who read poetry and fishermen who knew algebra made farmwives who wrote letters to the editor and gathered for literary gatherings and community theatricals, and fishermen who recited poetry to themselves as they drew in their lines, recited them to their children at bedtime, and stood for town council at the end of the day.
 We should not over-romanticize the role of education in ordinary, work-filled daily lives.
 Nor, however, should we understate how remarkable it was.

-As the cost of education continues to outstrip the economic value of education, it becomes more and more imperative that we return to valuing education in proportion to its goods – these are vast.
+As the cost of education continues to outstrip the economic return of that education for many of us, it becomes more and more imperative that we return to valuing education in proportion to its goods – these are vast.
 I, the product of a liberal education, give enormous credit to mine.
 But I had the good fortune to have a college education much like the one my great-grandfather had, one not expected to get me much.
 I was a scholarship student, without parental expectations, or parents investing much of their capital into educating me.
 My friends were told that they could minor in theater but had to major in computer science or economics or something that would get them a good job, because after, all, the parents were not paying 20,000 dollars a year to let them major in the humanities.
 Since my parents were paying very little, and I came from this inheritance of valuing education mostly for its own sake, my desire to study poetry and history was never questioned.
 Since I mostly got my education from scholarships, I didn’t have to pay off vast student loans, so there was nothing stopping me from going to graduate school in English, poor as the odds were that I’d ever get a professorship (the first year I went on the academic market there were 5 candidates for every job).